JavaScript String : Object

 RunResults:

 Returns a new string composed of the section of this between start and end-1.
 Before performing the operation, substring may modifiy the effective values of start and end as follows.
 If both start and end are specified, and end is less than start, the values are swapped.
-If start is less than 0, it is replaced with 0.
-If end is negative, this.length is added to it before performing the substring.
+If either start or end is less than 0, it is replaced with 0.
 If end is not specified, this.length is used instead.
+See also slice().

 Example: